 At the bottom of your garage, you probably have two little sensors, sometimes referred to as photo eyes or safety sensors.
 If your garage starts to shut normally, but before it touches the ground, opens back up, you probably have a sensor problem.
 The first thing to do is check for obstructions, such as a bike, debris, shovels, etc. If there is nothing there, check for misalignment.
 One sensor may have gotten bumped, causing the infrared light to no longer create a path.
 Sunshine can confuse your garage sensors, making it think that something is in it’s path.
 If this is the case, you will have to block the rays of the sun with something (such as polarized lenses or a toilet paper roll) without blocking the sensor itself.

 An unresponsive garage can be caused by a number of reasons.
-First you should make sure that the batteries on your remote or opener are new, and replace them if necessary.
+Make sure that the batteries on your remote or opener are new, and replace them if necessary.
 If you live with roommates, maybe someone programmed a remote and reset the transmitter in the process.
 If neither of these solutions work, make sure that the garage door is not locked.
 If none of these solutions work, it may be the springs.

 Dried Out Lubricant